oscarazucena/typing-reading-app./DESIGN.md

 The application will be composed of the following primary views, accessible from the sidebar:

 1.  **Practice View:** This will be the main screen.
 It will merge the functionality of the current `StartupView` and `TypingView`.
 Users can fetch new chapters from a URL or start a typing test on an already-loaded chapter.
-2.  **Library View:** This will be the `StashView`, showing the list of stashed books and chapters.
+2.  **Library View:** This will be the `LibraryView`, showing the list of stashed books and chapters.
 Selecting a chapter here will load it into the Practice View.
 3.  **Statistics View:** (Future) A dedicated view to show historical performance data, such as WPM and accuracy charts over time.
 4.  **Settings View:** (Future) A view for managing application settings, such as the theme, API keys, and other preferences.